Nambu structures on four dimensional real Lie groups and related superintegrable systems: Nambu structures on four dimensional real Lie groups

-for Nambu - Lie structures of order 3 on G. \\ In this way, we determine all Nambu structures of order four and three on four dimensional real Lie groups.
-The results are listed in table I and II :\\ \\
+} In this way, we have determined all Nambu structures of order four and three on four dimensional real Lie groups.
+The results have been listed in table I and II :\\ \\